-Mr Ralph Devereux acted as Clerk to the Corporation throughout the year.
+Mr Ralph Devereux acted as Clerk to the Corporation throughout the year and resigned on 31 July 2021.
+Mr Joseph Maggs has been appointed as Clerk to the Corporation.

 It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.